rocket-pool/rocketpool/docs/rocket-pool/introduction.rst

 It has several objectives within the Ethereum landscape, each relevant to a different audience.
 It aims to:

 #.
 Provide a network of decentralised nodes to perform proof of stake validation services for the Ethereum network;
 #.
-Allow users who don't possess the minimum Ether required to become a validator - or the necessary technical skills to run a node - to participate in staking and earn rewards;
+Allow users who don't possess the minimum ether to become a validator - or the necessary technical skills to run a node - to participate in staking and earn rewards;
 #.
 Allow users and businesses to run validator nodes for Eth 2.0 with only 16 ETH, to earn rewards and additional income;
 #.
 Provide any third party businesses with seamless staking services for their users.